 All you need is a computer and 15-20 minutes to complete the Will questionnaire.
 You will receive a bound hard copy of your will in the post.
 Get 10% off when you use money.co.uk.

 If you have over £325,000 worth of assets (savings, investments, property) then you could have Inheritance Tax taken off any amount above this figure when you die.

-Gifting - You are allowed to give up to £3,000 in total each year.
-If you choose to give a much larger sum of money away then it will be included within your estate for at least seven years.
-For full details on your gifting limits read our guide How Do I Gift Without Being Taxed?
+Gifting - You can give up to £3,000 in total each year.
+If you choose to give a much larger sum of money, then it will be included within your estate for at least seven years.

-Trust - There are a number of Trusts you can set-up, with the most popular type being the "Bare Trust".
-This Trust will give your chosen amount of money to a beneficiary straight away, as long as they are at least 18 years old.
-For more details on the different types of trust available you can visit the HMRC website.
+Trust - There are several Trusts you can set up, with the most popular type being the "Bare Trust".
+This Trust will give your chosen amount of money to a beneficiary straight away, if they are at least 18 years old.